NikkisStickies/EcommerceWebsite/User Characteristics.md

 What are the most important features and functionalities of the website?
 What are the potential pain points or areas for improvement in the current website?
 What are the target audience and demographics of the website?
-What are the key performance indicators (KPIs) for the website?
 What are the budget and timeline constraints for the website?

 - Prototypes: